 One of the favourite activities of dog owners in Los Angeles, both of the celebrity and regular type, is hiking at Runyon Canyon.
 Over half of the park permits dogs to walk off-leash (a massive 90 acres out of the total 160 acres).
 There are multiple walking trail options, many featuring great vantage points with sweeping views across LA.

 The southern entrance of Runyon Canyon Park is only a few blocks north of Hollywood Boulevard, and we easily found a free parking spot nearby.
 Alternatively, head to the northern entrance just off Mulholland Drive where there is a free parking lot.
-Make sure to take a water bottle on warmer days.
+Make sure to take a water bottle on warmer days, for both yourself and your pup.

 2. Or Hike Near Griffith Observatory